About SADEQUAIN

-Critically acclaimed artist and poet Sadequain is among only a handful of Pakistanis whose name and work would transcend through centuries.
+Critically acclaimed artist and poet Sadequain is among only a handful of Pakistanis whose name and work would transcend cultural and national boundaries.

 Sadequain’s contribution to the field of arts is enormous, his contribution to the field of literature is immense, and his contribution to the nation is unparalleled and unsurpassed by academic standards or in its monetary value.
 He did not simply produce ordinary paintings to earn a living, but painted monuments and donated all to mankind.
 If sold in current market, his work is worth more than billion dollars, but he owned no worldly possessions at the time he passed away in 1987.
 He died penniless.
 And that is exactly what he wanted.